sunilshah5683/Amazon_website_Clone/README.md

-Amazon Website's Clone using HTML, CSS javaScript with responsive website, here all the code uploaded.
+Amazon Website's Clone using HTML, CSS javaScript with responsive website, here all the source code uploaded.